Article written by Elisa - Travel Writer & Local in France

 The Nice Carnival, which occurs every February, is one of the most popular festivals in France and draws in crowds from all over the country and the continent.
 Indeed, as one of Europe’s biggest carnivals, it holds an important spot on the holiday calendar for any festival aficionado.

-The carnival theme changes each year and features flamboyant floats in the central parade and street fairs, live music, fantastic fireworks displays, and a lot of food!
+The Carnival theme changes each year and features flamboyant floats in the central parade and street fairs, live music, fantastic fireworks displays, and a lot of food!
 Spanning over two weeks, there’s plenty going on in the city during the Carnival, making Nice one of the best places to visit in France in February.

-But even if the hustle of Carnival season isn’t for you, there are many other fun things to do in Nice, and the mild temperatures will allow you still to make the most of the city’s incredible coastline.
+But even if the hustle of Carnival season isn’t for you, there are many other fun things to do in Nice, and the mild temperatures will still allow you to make the most of the city’s incredible coastline.
 Take a stroll along the famous Promenade des Anglais, visit Castle Hill for the unbeatable views over the city, or take in one of the many museums showcasing the area’s history and culture.
 Nice also makes a great base to take day trips from, and the winter months allow you to discover the authentic daily life in the surrounding hillside villages.

 5. Disneyland Paris – A Festive Wonderland